unic8s/hd2_macropad/README.md

   - Change the "Flash Address" to 0x0
   - Select the BIN file and upload it to your device
 - Pro users
-  - Use esptool to [flash](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html) the BIN to your device
+  - Use "esptool" (Python) to [flash](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html) the BIN to your device
+  ... or ...
+  - Use "Flash download tool" (Windows only) to [flash](https://docs.espressif.com/projects/esp-test-tools/en/latest/esp32/production_stage/tools/flash_download_tool.html) the BIN to your device
 ### Sounds (optional)
 3. Unpack and copy all [assets](https://github.com/unic8s/hd2_macropad/releases/latest/download/assets.zip) to a SD card into the root directory
 4. Connect a speaker to the rear [JST](https://en.wikipedia.org/wiki/JST_connector) port of the device.
 We use a [slim speaker with the right connector](https://s.click.aliexpress.com/e/_DkaGKst).